 If a regulatory activity is withdrawn, fully or partially or rejected fully or partially, then the documentation has to be updated accordingly with a consolidation sequence.
-Documents that are no longer relevant should be deleted, and documents where the content needs to be adjusted to reflect the withdrawal or rejection replaced.
-A consolidation sequence should be submitted to restore the current view of the dossier to what it was before the rejected activity was submitted..
+Documents that are no longer relevant should be deleted, and documents where the content needs to be adjusted to reflect the withdrawal or rejection be replaced.
+The application form and cover letter should always be retained to keep the history.
+A consolidation sequence should be submitted to restore the current view of the dossier to what it was before the rejected activity was submitted.
 This would also apply where documentation needs to be adjusted as a result of a commitment or a partially rejected variation.
 The submission type should be 'consolidating'.
 Note, it is not possible to delete a sequence from the life cycle to accommodate the withdrawal or rejection.